ixiaopan/blog/content/about.md

   margin-left: -20px
 }

 </style>

 ## PROFESSIONAL SKILLS

-- Strong understanding of machine learning algorithms and good knowledge of NLP
+- Strong understanding of Machine Learning and Deep Learning
-- Excellent hands-on experience with Python, Scikit-Learn, and Pytorch
+- Excellent hands-on experience with Python, Scikit-Learn, and PyTorch
 - Proficient in JavaScript, React, CSS3 and able to build a web application from frontend to backend independently and effectively
 - Extensive practical frontend experience across PC, mobile web, hybrid app and mini-program
 - Rich experience in the agile software development workflow using Git and CI/CD
-- Good at data visualisation and UI design tools like Sketch
+- Good at data visualisation and UI design tools